Bug report #4621

 How did it get in ?
 I'm running alternatively 1.7 and master every now and then, does the plugin installer save some status in a configuration file ?

-#9 Updated by Borys Jurgiel almost 8 years ago
+#9 Updated by Borys Jurgiel over 8 years ago

 In general, both repositories should be compatible.
 At least the installer 1.2.1 should support both.
 The old one is just designed for Qgis 1.x, while the new one originally for 2.x.
 Now we are in a transient period: the new repo has been added to Qgis and is being tested for 2.0